thamar-solorio/acl-pub/camera-ready-faq.md

    EPS), which allow the graphics to scale arbitrarily.
 Avoid GIF or JPEG images that are low resolution or highly compressed.

-   Your paper must look good both when printed (8.5" x 11" size, black-and-white) and when viewed onscreen as PDF (zoomable to any size, color okay).
+   Your paper must look good both when printed (210 × 297 millimeters size, black-and-white) and when viewed onscreen as PDF (zoomable to any size, color okay).
 Thus, you may want to use color high-resolution graphics, allowing onscreen readers to zoom in on a graph and study